-In 2015, TSBC was pleased to once again be the primary partner with the BC Used Oil Program in its 10th annual Ambassador Program.
-With seven other BC stewards participating, the decision was made to rename the program to the BC Recycles Ambassador Tour.
-BC Recycles is the one stop shop for consumers to locate where to take back their recycling and was created in response to a request from the Ministry to make it easy for BC consumers to recycle.
-From May to August, four communications students from SFU tour the province in branded vehicles.
+In 2016, TSBC was pleased to once again be the primary partner with the BC Used Oil Program in the newly branded BC Recycles annual Ambassador Tour.
+A total of 10 stewards participated in 2016 making this the largest tour to date.
+BC Recycles is the one-stop-shop for consumers to locate where to take back their recycling and was created in response to a request from the Ministry to make it easy for BC consumers to recycle.
+From May to August, four communications students from SFU tour the province in branded vehicles visiting 130 BC communities.
 The tour has two focus areas: B2C and B2B.

 B2C is the consumer facing component of the tour with the students hosting a booth at community events throughout the province.
 The primary goals are to create responsible recycling awareness; promote BC Recycles and the Recyclepedia app; engage consumers in social media; and to promote each steward and their respective mandates.
-In 2015, 28 events were attended with a reach to over 1.2 million consumers.
+In 2016, 23 events were attended with a reach to over 800,000 consumers.

 The B2B component is the visits to program participants; in TSBC's case, these are the tire retailers.
 The goals are to build valuable relationships; collect data by way of a survey; and to create awareness of the tour and BC Recycles.
-In 2015, the students visited 950 TSBC retailers.
+In 2016, the students visited 950 TSBC retailers.